Heart Failure Care

 Heart failure, also known as congestive heart failure (CHF), occurs when the heart can no longer pump enough blood to meet the body's needs.
 Different from a heart attack, heart failure is a chronic, long-term condition that prevents the heart from functioning effectively.

-Merit Health Central's heart care specialists utilize advanced diagnostic technology to determine the cause and extent of heart failure.
+Heart care specialists at Merit Health Central utilize advanced diagnostic technology to determine the cause and extent of heart failure.
 Doctors and nurses who specialize in heart failure provide a management program that offers:

 -

 Medical management - Medications are used to lower blood pressure, eliminate excess water, prevent clotting, slow heart rate or alter hormones that affect the heart.
-Our cardiologists can develop a program that combines medication and lifestyle changes to effectively manage heart failure.
+Cardiologists can develop a program that combines medication and lifestyle changes to effectively manage heart failure.

 -